finwistic

 David Ryan·The Market Wizard Trading System — David Ryan·Trade ManagementTaking Profits#Breakout#Compounding

-How to learn the market — study one great stock deeply, then start small with real money
+How to learn the market — study one great stock exhaustively, then start small

 5m 29s